porgrammerSoma880/Twisty_Text/README.md

-# Twisted Text Generator
+# Twisty_Type

-Welcome to the **Twisted Text Generator**!
+Welcome to the **Twisty_Type**!
 This Python program takes a sentence as input and shuffles the words to produce a fun, twisted version of the text.
 It's simple, interactive, and perfect for generating random, quirky phrases!

 ---